ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Getting Started.md

 Its a great language!
 But its not the only language.
 Just as English, Cantonese, or Punjabi could all be used to explain systemic racism; Python, Javascirpt, or R can all be used to quantify and visualize the scale of the problem.   like python because its very flexible, fairly easy to read / write, well suited for data analysis, has lots of packages for GIS, and it's completely free!

+## Packages

+Python has a number of built in functionality, but many of the most useful tools and functions come require us to [import](https://docs.python.org/3/reference/simple_stmts.html#import) packages.

+* Packages are pre-written blocks of code, sometimes referred to as libraries.
+* They are built for addressing specific tasks: e.g. linear algebra, mapping, plotting.

 ## Accessing Python

 Today We'll be using a UBC server with python already installed on it.
 If you want to install Python on your own computer, check out [Anaconda](https://www.anaconda.com/products/individual).